-Nod with me if you’ve suffered from the following problems with processing and analyzing Big Data via a centralized approach: different query languages, niche systems, and specialists, data distributed across various silos, slow queries.
+So why use a big data SQL query engine?
+Well, have you suffered from the following problems with processing and analyzing big data via a centralized approach: different query languages, niche systems, and specialists, data distributed across various silos, slow queries.
 I can go on, but you get it, right?
 The traditional paradigm is cumbersome for many like-minded users.

 You’re in luck today because, my friend, you don’t need to do what has always been done when you possess the right SQL query engine.